cancer

 results suggest that in vivo exposure to THC can lead to significant

-suppression of the immune response by induction of apoptosis.
+response by induction of apoptosis.

 Conclusion: THC retards